amd/ryzen-ai-documentation/docs/getstartex.rst

      - ``predict.py``
      -  Run the Quantized model using the ONNX Runtime code.
 We demonstrate running the model on both CPU and IPU.
    * - Deployment - C++
-     - ``cpp/resnet50/.``
+     - ``cpp/resnet_cifar/.``
-     -  This folder contains the source code ``resnet50_cifar.cpp`` that demonstrates running inference using C++ APIs.
+     -  This folder contains the source code ``resnet_cifar.cpp`` that demonstrates running inference using C++ APIs.
 We additionally provide the infrastructure (required libraries, CMake files and headerfiles) required by the example.

 |